LBoyle/wdi-project-4-frontend/README.md

 </uib-tabset>

 ```
+<small>I feel at this point I sould explaing why it's parttypes[0], I used a join table rather than a has many / belongs to relationship when making the api.
+When I encountered the problem later, I decided it was too much work to go back and recreate the models and test them at that time. </small>

+***

 This code is from the new computer controller, it is part of the process which lets me change the dropdown options, controlled using a promise chain.